tubaman48/CI-MS4-cpb-shop/README.md

 > - [Code Institute](https://codeinstitute.net/) This website was made with the help of the tutorials from Code institute for the Boutique Ado project by Chris Zielinski.
 The code has been customised and improved to fit this project.
 > - Inspiration for user profile management and 'CRUD' processing from 'Boutique Ado' Mini-Project in Full Stack Development Module.
 > - Additional significant inspiration and coding techniques were gleaned from the following recent MS4 project for Code Institute :
->     Lead Shot Hazard by *Abi Harrison*    https://github.com/Abibubble/ms4-lead-shot-hazard
+>  - -   Lead Shot Hazard by *Abi Harrison*    https://github.com/Abibubble/ms4-lead-shot-hazard
+> - The rapid development of the Product Review and Blog apps to provide my 2 custom models was largely drawn (in terms of inspiration and logical useable code that I could understand and easily adapt) from the following recent MS4 projects for Code Institute :
+  * Inginuity by *Conac Breslin*    https://github.com/ConacBreslin/inginuity
+  * Stile by *Sophie Boyle*   https://github.com/sophieboyle1/stile-ms4
+  * Bubbles by *Gomathi Shankar*   https://github.com/gomathishankar28/ms4_bubbles
 >
 > ## Media
 >